Rodolfo Pio da Carpi: Family

-The lords of Carpi first made a position for themselves in the 14th century.
+The lords of Carpi of the Pio di Savoia family first made a position for themselves in the 14th century.
 After having long contended for the city of Modena with the House of Este, in 1336 they eventually surrendered it, on condition that they retained the smaller domain of Carpi for themselves, with which they were later enfeoffed by the Holy Roman Empire.
 They maintained control of Carpi for nearly 200 years and in 1518 they were also invested by Pope Leo X, with the subsidiary papal fiefs of Meldola and Sarsina in the Romagna.

 Many members of the family continued in the family tradition as condottieri: Alberto II Pio obtained from the house of Savoy in 1450, for himself, his brothers and their descendants, the privilege of adding the style "di Savoia" to their surname, as a reward for his military services.
 Others besides Cardinal Carpi made careers in diplomacy: his oncle Alberto III, who was Imperial ambassador in Rome won fame as a man of learning.
 Ascanio Pio (d.
 1649) was a dramatic poet.

 In the latter half of the 15th century, the family split into three different lines, which derived their names from three brothers who had peacefully shared the lordship for a long time.
 The Alberto branch (linea albertina), to which Cardinal Rodolfo belonged, maintained control of Carpi until 1525 and of Meldola and Sarsina until 1597, after which it became extinct in the male line.
 The Giberto branch (linea gibertina), which was ousted from Carpi in 1499, ruled the Este fiefdom of Sassuolo for almost all of the following century, until it was stripped by Cesare d'Este.
 The above-mentioned Ascanio and the two cardinals Carlo Emanuele and Carlo (Juniore) belonged to this branch, which was entitled to boast the principality of San Gregorio in the Papal State from 1655, following its purchase by the latter for his two half-brothers.
 The more important part of this branch settled in Spain at the end of the 17th century, reaching even the rank of Grandee, but its male line died out in 1776.
 The third branch, called the Galasso branch (linea galassina), was deprived of its sovereign rights over Carpi for alleged indignity in 1469, but stubbornly managed to survive in Carpi itself and is the only one that still thrives in Rome, in Great Britain and in the United States.